Let’s learn to unlock the secrets of sales psychology for photographers, shall we?

 Example: As a freelance commercial photographer, you might encounter multiple rejections from potential clients.
 Stay persistent by refining your pitch and portfolio.
 Learn from any feedback and adapt your approach, continuing to reach out to new prospects with renewed strategies.

-Letting clients talk involves actively listening and allowing clients to express their concerns and desires without interrupting.
+Finally, sales tends to be driven by simply letting clients talk.
+Instead, you can have some structure to your consult, but employ actively listening and allowing clients to express their concerns and desires without interrupting.
 It’s a tactic to understand their exact needs and address them effectively.

 Example: During a consultation for an engagement shoot, let the couple share their ideas and vision.
 Avoid dominating the conversation.
 By listening actively and asking follow-up questions, you can better understand their desires and tailor your services to their specific needs.